amphitheatre-app/common/README.md

 any stability guarantees for external usage.

 - *config*: Common configuration structures.
+- *docker*: Docker container & Registry wrappers.
-- *filesystem*: File system-related structures and helpers.
+- *filesystem*: File system related structures and helpers.
+- *utils*: A variety of miscellaneous tools or functions.